hds-sandbox/bulk_RNAseq_course/develop/07c_DEA_visualization.md

   dplyr::filter(gene %in% sigOE$gene)
 ```

-Now let’s draw the heatmap using `pheatmap`:
+Now let's draw the heatmap using `pheatmap`:

 ``` r
 # Run pheatmap using the metadata data frame for the annotation